-Because of the potentially destructive nature of gambling (organised crime, money laundering, etc.) and its impact on individuals and their families, the Ethos prefers not to invest in this sector.
+Because of the potentially destructive nature of gambling (organised crime, money laundering, etc.) and its impact on individuals and their families, Ethos excludes companies active in this sector from its investments.

 The gambling criterion refers to the operation of casinos and race courses, the production of slot machines, and to companies that lend money on casino premises.